-- Dramatic alpine scenery – 2 dams, 2 reservoirs
+- Dramatic alpine scenery – two dams, two reservoirs

 - Restaurant / mountain refuge at each dam

 - The oldest fossil tracks of vertebrates in Switzerland

 From late-July to late-August, an expert guide or geologist welcomes hikers to the fossil site every day to reveal its secrets.

 Use of the trails and the information on this website is at hikers’ own risk.
 Local conditions may entail changes to routes.
 Valais/Wallis Promotion accepts no liability for the accuracy and completeness of information on this website.